sematext/docs/docs/integration/mobile-apps-logs.md

 Explore the common errors associated with your mobile applications and see an aggregated error view including:

  - number of errors and theirs count over time
- - top operating systems, top iOS and Android versions that are reporting errors
+ - top operating systems, top iOS or WatchOS and Android versions that are reporting errors
  - error log events

 <img